isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ###### Reason

-In general, you cannot know whether a non-`raii_thread` will outlife your thread (so that those pointers will become invalid.
+In general, you cannot know whether a non-`raii_thread` will outlive the scope of the variables, so that those pointers will become invalid.

 ##### Example, bad